mindspore.ops.sort

 mindspore.ops.sort(input_x, axis=- 1, descending=False)[source]

-Sorts the elements of the input tensor along the given dimension in the specified order.
+Sort the elements of the input tensor along the given axis.

 Parameters

-• axis (int, optional) – The dimension to sort along.
-Default: -1, means the last dimension.
-The Ascend backend only supports sorting the last dimension.
+• axis (int, optional) – The axis to sort along.
+Default -1 , means the last dimension.

-• descending (bool, optional) – Controls the sort order.
-If descending is True, the elements are sorted in descending order, or else sorted in ascending order.
-Default: False .
+• descending (bool, optional) – Sorting method.
+True means the elements are sorted in descending order, or else sorted in ascending order.
+Default False .

 Warning